 “Hey, I know your workload is crazy right now, but I noticed you slowed down enough to help our new intern learn about pivot tables in Excel.
 I just wanted to say I think that’s really awesome.”

-Receiving a compliment like this can be a profoundly positive experience.
+Receiving a compliment like this can be a profoundly positive experience and is an extremely powerful way of building relationships.
 You can almost bet that this will be the part of their day your employee shares with their spouse or partner after work.
 Your simple comment will be the thing that sticks with them and even defines how their whole day went.

 3. The Introduction